ARMmbed/mbed-os-5-docs/docs/advanced/tls_hardware_acceleration.md

 mbed TLS supports only curves over prime fields and uses mostly curves of short Weierstrass form.
 The function `mbedtls_internal_ecp_add_mixed` and the functions having `_jac_` in their names are related to point arithmetic on curves in short Weierstrass form.
 The only Montgomery curve supported is Curve25519.
 To accelerate operations on this curve, you have to replace the three functions with `_mxz_` in their name.
 For more information on elliptic curves in mbed TLS, see the [corresponding Knowledge Base article](https://tls.mbed.org/kb/cryptography/elliptic-curve-performance-nist-vs-brainpool).

 The method of accelerating the ECP module may support different kinds of elliptic curves.
 If that acceleration is a hardware accelerator, you may need to indicate what kind of curve operation the accelerator has to perform by setting a register or executing a special instruction.
 If performing this takes significant amount of time or power, then you may not want mbed TLS to do this step unnecessarily.
-The replaceable functions in this module are relatively low level, and therefore it may not be necessary to do this initialisation and release in each of them.
+The replaceable functions in this module are relatively low level, and therefore it may not be necessary to do this initialization and release in each of them.

 To resolve this, you can move the setup of the hardware to the `mbedtls_internal_ecp_init` and `mbedtls_internal_ecp_free` functions and let mbed TLS call them whenever it is necessary.
 Please keep in mind that `mbedtls_internal_ecp_init` should return 0 upon a successful setup and `MBEDTLS_ERR_ECP_FEATURE_UNAVAILABLE` otherwise.